 Risk assessment and referral to MARAC

-Frontline staff are expected to understand the complexities involved in domestic abuse cases and use the risk assessment in order to access support services for women who are affected.
-As such staff should ensure that they attend the relevant single agency and multi-agency training on domestic abuse.
+Frontline staff are expected to have some understanding of the complexities involved in domestic abuse cases and use the DASH to assess the risk and support the victim / survivor to access support services.
+All staff in contact with the public should access the relevant single or multi-agency domestic abuse training.

 The current criteria for referral to MARAC are: